Aerial view showing Green Island coral cay and Fitzroy Island mountainous rainforest coastline — both accessible from Cairns by ferry

 Which Island Should You Choose?

-You're travelling with young children or family members with limited mobility — flat terrain, shallow water, resort pool, and plenty of dry activities mean everyone can enjoy the day regardless of swimming ability.
+You're travelling with young children or family members with limited mobility — flat terrain, sandy beaches, resort pool and dry activities mean everyone enjoys the day regardless of swimming ability.

-You're short on time — half-day tours from Cairns are available, giving you a reef island experience in just a few hours.
+You're short on time — half-day tours are available, giving you a reef island experience in just a few hours.

-You prefer comfort and convenience — restaurants, a bar, shops, and resort facilities are all at hand.
+You prefer comfort and convenience — restaurants, bar, shops and resort facilities are all at hand.

-You prefer quieter, more natural settings — Fitzroy receives fewer visitors and feels less commercial.
+You prefer quieter, more natural settings — Fitzroy receives far fewer visitors and feels much less commercial.
 Nudey Beach can feel genuinely secluded.

-You're a confident snorkeller — the fringing reef around Fitzroy is generally considered to have better coral, and sea turtle sightings are very common.
+You're a confident snorkeller — the fringing reef is generally considered to have better coral, and sea turtle sightings are very common.

-You want to feel like you've gone somewhere — the mountainous terrain, boulder-strewn coastline, and dense rainforest give Fitzroy a wilder, more remote character, even though it's just 45 minutes from Cairns.
+You want to feel like you've gone somewhere genuinely wild — mountainous terrain, boulder-strewn coastline and dense rainforest give Fitzroy a remote character just 45 minutes from Cairns.

-If your Cairns itinerary is five days or longer, you can comfortably fit in both islands on separate days.
-There's no combined Green Island + Fitzroy Island tour (they're in different directions from Cairns), so they'd need to be separate day trips.
+If your Cairns itinerary is five days or longer, you can comfortably fit both islands on separate days.
+There's no combined tour (they're in different directions from Cairns), so they need to be separate day trips.
 Given how different the two islands are, visiting both gives you a much richer picture of the reef — one polished and accessible, the other wild and adventurous.

-If you only have one island day, the choice comes down to your priorities: comfort and activities (Green) or nature and adventure (Fitzroy).
-There's no wrong answer.
+If you only have one island day, the choice comes down to your priorities: comfort and activities (Green Island) or nature and adventure (Fitzroy Island).
+There is no wrong answer.

 Practical Tips for Both Islands